Processing pipeline details¶

 Calculated confounds include the mean global signal, mean tissue class signal,

-tCompCor, aCompCor, Frame-wise Displacement, 6 motion parameters, DVARS, spike regressors,
+tCompCor, aCompCor, Frame-wise Displacement, 6 motion parameters, DVARS, and, if

 --use-aroma flag is enabled, the noise components identified by ICA-AROMA